-in 1928 by Col Gilbertson Smith VD on the disbandment of the Cyclist Battalions of the TA, for competition by teams from the Army Reserve, and an NRA Gold Medal.
+in 1928 by Col Gilbertson Smith VD on the disbandment of the Cyclist Battalions of the TA, for competition by teams from the Army Reserve, and

-Army Operational Shooting Policy (AOSP) Volume 1 Chapter 12 - the Machine Gun Match.
+Operational Shooting Policy (OSP) Volume 1 Chapter 6 - the Machine Gun Match.

-THE WANTAGE
+THE WANTAGE (SR)

 Named after Lord Wantage VC KCB, Chairman of the Council 1887-1890.
-NRA Service Rifle Day or concurrently with Practice 5 of the Short Range Rural Contact Assessment during the various Services Skillat-Arms Meetings intervals over a period of five minutes.
+NRA Service Rifle Day or concurrently with Practice 5 of the Short Range Rural Contact Assessment during the various Services Skill-